 FlavourArt Mixed Nuts

-For those that wish to really get creative, here’s a list of additional additives and flavours that are used in virtually every commercially made cigarette.
+For those that wish to get creative, here are some examples of additives and flavours that are used in virtually every commercially made cigarette.

 Obviously, many of these ingredients can be used for other flavoured e liquids too.
 They’re not just for tobacco or cigarette styled mixes.

 I hope you find this information useful, if you have any questions or comments, please let us know.